-(E) Damage or Destruction of a Nonconforming Structure Containing a Conforming Use
+(E) Damage or Destruction of a Nonconforming Structure

-- (1) If a nonconforming structure is damaged and/or completely destroyed, the owner may rebuild the structure to the same height, and setbacks as the original nonconforming structure as it existed prior to the damage or destruction.
-Such work shall require the owner to submit an application for, and receive an approved, zoning certificate. - (2) If an owner rebuilds a legally nonconforming structure, they may expand the structure provided any expansion or change does not increase the nonconformity that existed prior to the damage. - (3) If the owner voluntarily removes the structure or reduces the nonconformity, that owner shall not be permitted to rebuild the structure to the original height, size, or setback and shall be required to bring the structure into compliance with these regulations to the maximum extent feasible.
+- (1) If a nonconforming structure is damaged and/or partially destroyed, but not to an extent greater than 60% of the structure's value, the owner may rebuild the structure to the same height, and setbacks as the original nonconforming structure as it existed prior to the damage or destruction.
+Such work shall require the owner to submit an application for, and receive an approved, zoning certificate within two years of the event that damaged or destroyed the structure.
+The Zoning Inspector may extend the deadline for replacing the structure by one year upon written verification that extenuating circumstances exist such as ongoing legal processes or replacement materials back ordered. - (2) If an owner rebuilds a legally nonconforming structure, they may expand the structure provided any expansion or change does not increase the nonconformity that existed prior to the damage. - (3) If the owner voluntarily removes the structure or reduces the nonconformity, that owner shall not be permitted to rebuild the structure to the original height, size, or setback and shall be required to bring the structure into compliance with these regulations to the maximum extent feasible.